czetsuya/jpa-to-spring-events/README.md

 ## Execution

-Simply run mvn test and the spring events should be visible in log.
+Run mvn test and the spring events should be visible in the log.

-See our example for CDI https://github.com/czetsuya/jpa-to-cdi-events.
+For CDI events see https://github.com/czetsuya/jpa-to-cdi-events.

 ## Authors